StefRuseva88/ASP.NET-Core-MVC-App/README.md

 - Ensure the styles are consistent across all pages.

 ## Conclusion
-By completing these tasks, you will have a basic understanding of how to create and manage simple pages in an ASP.NET Core application using Razor Pages.
+By completing these tasks, you will have a basic understanding of how to create and manage simple pages in an ASP.NET Core application using Model-View-Controller.
 For more advanced features and functionalities, refer to the official [ASP.NET Core documentation](https://docs.microsoft.com/en-us/aspnet/core/).

 ## Contributing
 Contributions are welcome!
 If you have any improvements or bug fixes, feel free to open a pull request.